-Coordination of benefits will be based upon the Allowed Amount, or Recognized Amount, if applicable, for any service that is covered at least in part by any of the plans involved.
+Coordination of benefits will be based upon the Allowed Amount for any service that is covered at least in part by any of the plans involved.
 If benefits are provided in the form of services, or if a provider of services is paid under a capitation arrangement, the reasonable value of these services will be used as the basis for coordination.
 No duplication in coverage of services will occur among plans.
-For prescription drug claims, we will coordinate benefits pursuant to our secondary payor allowed amount in all cases.